Flutterwave/Java-v3/documentation/Bills.md

 ##  Get bill payments

-This describes how to get bill payments
+This describes how to get bill payments.

 ```java
 Response response = new Bills()
         .getBills(from, to);
 ```

-##  Get actions of a bill payment
+##  Get actions of a bill payment.

-This describes how to get actions of a bill payment
+This describes how to get the status of a bill payment.

 ```java
 Response response = new Bills().getStatus(id);